We think this TV show stands out for:

 Is it any good?

 Among the scenes that take place at the local drive-in and diner are situations that revolve around comic confusion and misunderstanding, which is still a popular plot device in today's sitcoms.
-But it's all a lot more innocent that what might appear on an ensemble sitcom like Friends or Cheers.
+But what you'll see on Happy Days is a lot more innocent than what might appear on an ensemble sitcom like Friends or Cheers.
 In one episode, for example, Ralph and Potsie go to great lengths to hide the fact that they left the Cunninghams' gate open, allowing Fonzie's new dog to escape.